Combining age-old techniques with bold typographic designs

 In the years that followed, we refined our craft through projects like the Tieton Alphabet and small scale signs.
 As our skills developed and we refined the designs for the Tieton City Signs, beginning their production in the Spring of 2015.
 We also set our sights on even bigger commercial projects.

 Keep an eye out for lots of changes here in Tieton.
-The city signs are up and we have already begun spooling and scheduling commissions for commercial signage after our grants and crowd funded projects are completed.
+Many projects are complete with even more in the works.
+We have already begun spooling and scheduling commissions for commercial signage after our grants and crowd funded projects are completed.
 Stay tuned for the next chapter.

 The apprenticeship program is a key part of our mission at Tieton Mosaic.
 We’re not just about making amazing signs.
 We want to help stimulate Tieton’s economy by creating new jobs for the Yakima Valley.
 We currently employ six apprentices, with a long wait list to get into the program.
 Each apprentice is chosen for their unique skill-set.
 Attention to detail, organization, and the willingness to work together are key.
 Under the mentorship of our studio manager Steve, our apprentices develop their craft and create beautiful work.